na-na-hi/renget/archive/frozenvanramblings.md

 If you lose your memories, you can see "something fresh" again.
 And to see a thing for the first thing, won't that be horrifying, in a sense.
 This beautiful, strange, new thing, cut off from all our neural links, is this thing we're witnessing for the first time.
 Actually, why is it that we don't feel terrified of normal things?
 These seemingly normal things like artificial buildings and animals so different from us, why have we accepted them as normal?
 Because because.
 Because we're human and these things are normal human things.
 But take away what makes us human - our memories - and then what happens.

 I want to see the HORROR OF NORMAL THINGS.
 I think there is still some work to be done with this concept, maybe more example dialogue would help exaggerated the HORROR OF NORMAL THINGS instead of a fixed format, but I'm really satisfied with the current concept.
 I want AI to see the things I cannot see myself.
 For Frilly to describe the HORROR of a pear that I cannot, I think it's something cool that "ONLY THE AI CAN DO BECAUSE IT'S A CONCEPT HARD OR TOO MUCH EFFORT FOR MOST PEOPLE TO DO".
 I want to create more stuff like this.
+Like Hero Consultation Clinic.

 Claude seems to exaggerate the HORROR OF NORMAL THINGS too much by giving buildings claws and pears spikes, but that's a cool in a different way.
 I think if I were to make a very late submission for the mental illness theme, I would do something like the MUNDANEITY OF NORMAL HORROR.